daattali/beautiful-jekyll/_posts/2022-11-12-a-cautionary-tale.md

 ## Plotting the results

-We will be using the plotly library to create histograms of the generated vectors for both versions of the function.
+We use the plotly library to create histograms of the generated vectors for both versions of the function.

 ``` python
 import plotly.graph_objects as go